-Test results are documented through the lab management database (Section 3) to track specimens.
+Test results are documented through the lab management database, as described in Section 3, to track specimens.

 Specimens in long-term storage are arranged by study group.
 The storage location of each sample is listed with the test data.
-For NHANES, residual specimens are stored frozen and returned to the NCHS specimen bank after testing for each cycle has been completed.
+For NHANES, residual specimens are stored frozen at -20°C or below, and returned to the NCHS specimen bank after testing for each cycle has been completed.